James Wickes Taylor

-James Wickes Taylor (1819–1893) was born in Starkey, New York, and, after his formal education, studied law under his father.
+James Wickes Taylor (1819–1893) was an American diplomat.
+He was born in Starkey, New York, and, after his formal education, studied law under his father.
 He was admitted to the bar in Ohio in 1843 and in 1846 established the Cincinnati Morning Signal newspaper while taking an active role in politics.

 He enjoyed a varied and successful career on a number of fronts in business and government.
 He functioned as a special agent with the US Treasury Department from 1859 to 1869.
 His experience there led to his appointment as United States Consul in Winnipeg, Manitoba, Canada, in 1870, a position he held until his death.
 Taylor spent the majority of his career advocating for the United States, through negotiation, military force or trade, to take the interior plains north of the 49th parallel, particularly the lands west of the Red River settlements along the Saskatchewan Valley.
 Having dedicated so much of his life to this cause, he was nicknamed James Wickes "Saskatchewan" Taylor.